redcraft-org/RedCraftReboot/README.md

 - Warn in the tchat 15 min, 10 min, 5 min, 4 min, 3 min, 2 min before reboot
 - Start a countdown in the bossbar until reboot
 - Do a countdown from 10 to 0 as title and end with "Reboot!"
+- Use fireworks for the 10 last seconds

 ## How to configure